mscdex/node-ftp/README.md

     * password - _string_ - Password for authentication. **Default:** 'anonymous@'

+    * passive - _boolean_ - Allow to choose between FTP passive and active modes.
+If false, 'activeIp' option should be set. **Default:** true

+    * activeIp - _string - The IP address FTP server will use during active connection (ie. this client IP address, reachable from FTP server).
+Required if 'passive' option is set to false. **Default:** '127.0.0.1'

     * connTimeout - _integer_ - How long (in milliseconds) to wait for the control connection to be established. **Default:** 10000

     * pasvTimeout - _integer_ - How long (in milliseconds) to wait for a PASV data connection to be established. **Default:** 10000